-In carrying out its duties the RMA is bound by relevant sections of the Veterans' Entitlements Act 1986: PART XIA.
+In carrying out its duties the RMA is bound by relevant sections of the VEA: PART XIA.
 A summary of the concept of 'beneficial legislation' and its interactions with these sections of the VEA and the procedures of the RMA is available here.

 How we make our decisions

-The RMA practices and procedures document (PDF-414KB) (Word-487KB) details how the RMA undertakes its role of conducting investigations and reviews and determining SOPs.
+The RMA practices and procedures document details how the RMA undertakes its role of conducting investigations and reviews and determining SOPs.

 Seeking a review of an RMA decision

-Under the VEA, a range of eligible people and organisations have a right to request the Specialist Medical Review Council (SMRC) to review decisions of the RMA in relation to the contents of a SOP, not to make a SOP or not to carry out an investigation.
+Under the VEA, a range of eligible persons and organisations have a right to request the SMRC to review decisions of the RMA in relation to the contents of a SOP, not to make a SOP, not to amend a SOP, or not to carry out an investigation.
 This right must be exercised within three months of the decision being made by the RMA.
 Further information about requesting a review by the SMRC, and the activities, operations, current reviews and past decisions of the SMRC can be obtained here.

 The details of the RMA’s activities throughout the year are contained in our Annual Report.

 The Government has agreed that, at an opportune time, a clause requiring the RMA to table an annual report will be included in a future proposed amendment to the Veterans’ Entitlements Act 1986.
 A copy of the Australian Government response to the Senate Foreign Affairs, Defence and Trade Legislation Committee Report Annual reports (No. 1 and No. 2 of 2019) is available here.